We asked what rec lists you guys would like to see & got this gorgeous request that maybe, possibly we have almost fought over. Just maybe.

 For this list, I decided to mark if a book is a part of an ongoing series, just so you know you have some catching up to do before you can read it.
 Per tradition, I also listed trigger warnings whenever I knew about them.
 If there’s something else you think I should add, please let me know!

-And of course, ownvoices books – to the best of my knowledge – are marked with a 🌈 emoji!
-For books with multiple LGBT characters, I also put the emoji next to the specific rep that actually is ownvoices.
+And of course, books by LGBT authors – to the best of my knowledge – are marked with a 🌈 emoji!
 Once again, please correct me if I’m wrong.

 So dive in!
 There are over 160 books on this list, you’re bound to find something for yourself!